robusta-dev/holmesgpt/README.md

 ### Large Language Model (LLM) Configuration

-Choose between OpenAI or Azure for integrating large language models.
+Choose between OpenAI, Azure, AWS Bedrock, and more.
 Provide the necessary API keys and endpoints for the selected service.

 <details>